 Patent Law provides students a generous evaluation of substantive patent law, including patent eligibility, conditions for ownership, infringement, litigation, and remedies.
 The course also introduces the concepts of patent prosecution and licensing.
-(Spring semester / 2 or 3 credits)
+(Spring semester / 3 credits)

 Patent Preparation & Prosecution

 Patent Prosecution trains students in the practical procedure and related law involved in applying for, prosecuting, and maintaining a patent for an invention.
 The course prepares students to be ready to file and prosecute patents upon graduation, and will greatly assist students planning to take the patent bar examination.
 (Spring semester / 2 credits)